Ecommerce has had an interesting and profound transformation over the last two decades.

 Consider these stats:

 It hasn’t happened all at once, but as more revenue in ecommerce has led to more competition, experience-driven commerce is a way to differentiate.
 Additionally, there are a few other changes that are pushing the market in this direction.

-Millennial shoppers are now the largest spending group.
-They make 54% of all purchases and by 2020 are expected to spend $1.4 trillion a year.
+Millennial shoppers are now one of the largest spending groups.
+They are projected to spend $1.4 trillion in 2020.

 Obviously, appealing to this demographic is going to reap big rewards.
 And what millennials are looking for is a strong customer experience that includes:

 Essentially, they want to find the products they want quickly, be supported by content of real value, and be part of a social community.
 With these elements, their satisfaction goes up, and so does their lifetime value as customers.

 There are over 6 billion mobile devices in use around the world right now.
 To say that mobile technology has infiltrated and transformed every part of our lives is not an understatement — how we shop is no exception.

 People use these devices to make quick purchases, research products (sometimes even from inside brick-and-mortar stores!), leave reviews, and more.

 And the devices aren’t limited to phones.
 Some research posits that by 2030, each consumer will be using an average of 20 connected devices, including many that are mobile — from IoT to wearables and voice-activated speakers.